timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 If you design the component properly you only have to create it once and then reuse it all over the site.
 You can obviously tweak the styling and adapt the rules a bit according to the context the component is used in.

-## This pattern is to be used by all disciplines.
+## This pattern is to be used by all disciplines, at all times.
 You will benifit a lot if all disciplines know what components are needed to create the website.
 Communication will be easier when everybody knows what you are talking about when you say that the search filter section needs to go to the compact version when it is displayed after the masthead and while viewed on a small screen.

 Have a big a whiteboard session at the beginning of your project and define what blocks you need.
 Then name them and define their rules and responsibilities.